The Local Structure of Compactified Jacobians: Introduction

-The main difficulty is establishing this last point, which we establish using the GIT construction of $\bar{J}_{L,d}$ together with the Luna Slice Theorem and a theorem of Rim.
-Recall that the compactified Jacobian is constructed as a GIT quotient of a suitable Quot scheme $\operatorname{Quot}(\calO_{X}^{r})$ by the action of a reductive group $G$.
-(See \S\ref{Sec: Prelim} for a review of the constructions.)
-We check that the complete local ring $R_x$ of a Luna Slice at a poly-stable point $x\in \operatorname{Quot}(\calO_{X}^{r})$ is a miniversal deformation ring for the corresponding sheaf $I$ (Lemma~\ref{Lemma: SliceToRing}).
+In order to establish this last point, we use the GIT construction of $\bar{J}(X)$ together with the Luna Slice Theorem and a theorem of Rim.
+Recall that the compactified Jacobian is constructed as a GIT quotient of a suitable Quot scheme $\operatorname{Quot}(\calO_{X}^{\oplus r})$ by the action of $\SL_r$ (see Corollary \ref{C:GITpres}).
+We check that the complete local ring $R_x$ of a slice (which exists by Luna Slice Theorem) at a polystable point $x=[\calO_X^{\oplus r}\twoheadrightarrow I]\in \operatorname{Quot}(\calO_{X}^{\oplus r})$ is a miniversal deformation ring for $I$ (Lemma~\ref{Lemma: SliceToRing}).
 Thus $R_x$ is (non-canonically) isomorphic to $R_I$.
-By definition, the stabilizer $G_x$ of $x$ acts on the ring $R_x$, and the Luna Slice Theorem implies that the invariant ring $R_x^{G_x}$ is isomorphic to the complete local ring of the GIT quotient.
-We complete the proof by using a theorem of Rim (Fact~\ref{Fact: Rim}) to identify the action of $G_x$ on $R_x$ to our explicit action of $\operatorname{Aut}(I)$, completing the proof (Thms.~\ref{Thm: MainActionThm}, \ref{Thm: MainLocStr}).
+By definition, the stabilizer $G_x$ of $x$ (which is described in Lemma \ref{Lemma: StabToAut}) acts on the ring $R_x$, and it follows from the definition of a slice that the invariant ring $R_x^{G_x}$ is isomorphic to the complete local ring of the GIT quotient at the image of the point $x$.
+We complete the proof by using a theorem of Rim (Fact~\ref{Fact: Rim}) to identify the action of $G_x$ on $R_x$ to our explicit action of $\operatorname{Aut}(I)$ on $R_I$, completing the proof (see Theorems.~\ref{Thm: MainActionThm} and \ref{Thm: MainLocStr}).

-Theorem~\ref{Thm: MainThmB} is one consequence of Theorem~\ref{Thm: PolishedMainThm}.
+Theorem~\ref{Thm: MainThmB} is one consequence of Theorem~\ref{Thm: MainThmA}.
 Other consequences will be found in the upcoming article \cite{CMKV3}.
-There the authors will use Theorem~\ref{Thm: PolishedMainThm} to describe the singularities of $\pdbst$.
+There the authors will use Theorem~\ref{Thm: MainThmA} to describe the singularities of $\pdbst$.
 More precisely, they will prove that $\pdbst$ has canonical singularities provided ${\rm char}(k)=0$.
-When $X$ does not admit a non-trivial automorphism, the authors will prove this result by using the explicit description of the completed local ring in Theorem~\ref{Thm: PolishedMainThm}, and in general, they will reduce to proof to a similar argument using a criteria of Snurnikov--Shepherd-Barron.
+When $X$ does not admit a non-trivial automorphism, the authors will prove this result by using the explicit description of the completed local ring in Theorem~\ref{Thm: MainThmA}, and in general, they will reduce the proof to a similar argument using a generalization of the Reid--Tai--Shepherd-Barron criterion for toric singularities.
+The results in \cite{CMKV3} will extend the work of Bini, Fontanari and the third author \cite{BFV}, where it is shown that $\pdbst$ has canonical singularities when $\gcd(d+1-g, 2g-2)=1$, a condition equivalent to the condition that $\pdbst$ has finite quotient singularities.
+Under the same assumption on $d$ and $g$, the same authors computed the Kodaira dimension and the Itaka fibration of $\pdbst$ (\cite[Thm.~1.2]{BFV}), and in \cite{CMKV3}, the present authors will extend that computation to all $d,g$.